Meta-Representational Predictive Coding: Neuroscience-Informed Self-Supervised Learning: Experiments

 To assess each model's efficacy, we train each under the same experimental conditions and data.
 Since every model is unsupervised or self-supervised, we allow each to process the data for a maximum number of epochs and adapt parameters according to their specific dynamics and plasticity mechanisms.
 Once a model has completed its unsupervised/self-supervised phase, we fix its synaptic connection strengths (disable its plasticity) and then allow it to process the training data, validation data, and test data once, extracting its latent representation for each data sample.
-If a model iteratively processes one input, we concatenated the sub-representations it produces across the $K$-length saccade trajectory.
-The resulting representations of data samples are then used in the two following down-stream analyses: \begin{itemize}[noitemsep,nolistsep] \item A log-linear classifier is fit to the latent codes of the training set (with validation latent codes used for hyperparameter-tuning) and then evaluated on the test-set latent codes.
-We report the test-set error measurements in Table \ref{table:benchmarks} and compare performance against a reference backprop-trained MLP (BF-FNN). \item A single hidden-layer MLP decoder (with $1024$ linear rectifier neurons in the hidden layer, trained with gradient descent and Tikhonov regularization) was retro-fit to the training-set latent codes of our MPC scheme (the MLP was also tuned using validation-set latent codes).
+If a model iteratively processes one input (e.g., the GPC-\emph{fov} and MPC models), we construct their resultant global latent codes in accordance with the process explained in the sub-section ``Latent glimpse path integration''.
+The resulting representations of the data samples are then used in the two following down-stream analyses: \begin{itemize}[noitemsep,nolistsep] \item A K-nearest neighbor (K-NN) classifier ($K=3$ neighbors with a $p=2$ Minkowski distance) is fit to the latent codes of the training set (with validation latent codes used for hyperparameter-tuning) and then evaluated on the test-set latent codes.
+We report the test-set error measurements in Table \ref{table:benchmarks} and compare performance against a reference, supervised backprop-trained MLP (BF-FNN) and an object-recognition convolutional neural network \cite{lecun2004learning} (BP-CNN). \item A three-layer (de)convolutional decoder with Gaussian error linear units (GeLUs), trained with gradient descent (using Adam to apply the gradients of an Elastic-net loss function with an additional edge-awareness gradient penalty) was retro-fit to the training-set latent codes of our MPC scheme (the decoder was also tuned using validation-set latent codes).
 This decoder's reconstruction efficacy was evaluated using test-set latent codes.
 We report mean squared error and compare the decoder's down-stream reconstruction against the natural reconstruction ability of the full-image GPC circuits. \end{itemize}